VariaK/Cookie-Transparency-extension/README.md

-# 🍪 Cookie Transparency Extension with AI Insight (🛠️ Work-In-Progress...)
+# 🍪 Cookie Transparency Extension with AI Insight

 ## A Chrome extension powered by **Amazon Bedrock** and **AWS Lambda** that demystifies cookies used by websites—bringing **transparency**, **privacy awareness**, and **AI-generated explanations** to the modern web.